 This one is huge.
 Every meal should be balanced and include carbohydrates, healthy fats, and proteins.
 Depending on the time of day and what you have planned, the level of each may vary (AKA, if you’re going to workout soon, you’d probably want a smoothie with more carbs for energy).
 I never have to try to add carbs because everything I want is usually heavy on the carbs.
 However, for protein I always add Greek yogurt and/or protein powder.
 For healthy fats, I often use peanut butter and flax seed.
 And don’t forget to add some fruits and veggies!

 Like any part of healthy living, consistency is key.
 If you want to lose some weight by drinking smoothies as meals, you should incorporate the replacement on a regular basis.
 I’m not talking about three meals a day, seven days a week.
 You could just do it once or twice a week, or maybe you could start drinking smoothies in the morning for a breakfast on-the-go.
 It really depends on your lifestyle and when it’s most convenient for you.
 I know for me breakfast is easiest since I’m at work all day, and I like dinner to be real food.

 Get Creative with Flavors

-Ideally, you’d have some veggie-packed smoothie everyday, but after my 2012 green smoothie obsession, I recognize that that gets VERY old and blah.
+Ideally, you’d have a veggie-packed smoothie every day, but after my 2012 protein green smoothie obsession, I realize that can get VERY old and blah.
 And that is how frozen berries became my best friend.
 If you want to be a rockstar at something, it helps if you actually enjoy it.

 Cut Back on the Bad Ingredients